mozilla/data-docs/concepts/pipeline/http_edge_spec.md

 `/submit/telemetry/ce39b608-f595-4c69-b6a6-f7a436604648/main/Firefox/61.0a1/nightly/20180328030202`

+Example non-Telemetry format:

+`/submit/namespace/doctype/docversion/docid`

+Specific non-Telemetry example:

+`/submit/eng-workflow/hgpush/1/2c3a0767-d84a-4d02-8a92-fa54a3376049`

 Note that `id` above is a unique document ID, which is used for de-duping submissions.
 This is *not* intended to be the `clientId` field from Telemetry.
 If `id` is omitted, we will not be able to de-dupe based on submission URLs.
+It is recommended that `id` be a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).

 ### POST/PUT Response codes